 Visit the Cathedral or a Church

 Even if you're not religious Italy's churches hold many treasures worth seeing and you can usually see them for free.
 Works of many famous artists are found inside churches.
 Architecture, both inside and out, may be of interest and some churches even have archeological sites under them that you can visit although there may be a small charge.
 A few churches charge admission but most of the time you'll pay nothing to enter.
-The cathedral, or duomo, is the major church in any city and a good place to start and here are the Top Churches to Visit in Rome.
+The cathedral, or duomo, is the major church in any city and a good place to start.

 Free Museum Days